jedzme/jedexam/README.md

 ###Pre-conditions before running the application:
   1. Configure the following in the jedexam\src\main\webapp\config.properties file
-    	A. Highrise User credentials; Fill-up using Basic Authentication, a combination of the API Authentication Token as the username and "X" as the password.
+	1. Highrise User credentials; Fill-up using Basic Authentication, a combination of the API Authentication Token as the username and "X" as the password.
 Sample Basic Authentication value: Basic XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-	B. Highrise web service Hostname
+	2. Highrise web service Hostname
-	C. Database properties
+	3. Database properties
-	D. Hibernate Configuration
+	4. Hibernate Configuration

 ###To run this file locally
 1. Build